WeCovr

 The UK motoring landscape is changing rapidly.
 The rise of Electric Vehicles (EVs) and advanced driver-assistance systems (ADAS) brings new considerations for insurance.

 • Electric Vehicle (EV) Insurance: EVs often require specialist cover.
-Repair costs can be higher due to the battery and complex technology, and repairs may need to be carried out by specialist technicians.
-Ensure your policy covers your battery (whether owned or leased) and your charging cable.
+Repair costs can be higher due to the battery and complex technology, and repairs may need to be carried out by specialist technicians. help support your policy covers your battery (whether owned or leased) and your charging cable.

 • Advanced Driver-Assistance Systems (ADAS): Features like Autonomous Emergency Braking (AEB) and Lane Keep Assist are proven to reduce accidents.
 However, a damaged sensor in a windscreen or bumper can make a minor repair significantly more expensive.
 It's vital your insurer uses approved repairers who can correctly recalibrate these systems.

-Staying informed about these changes will ensure your motor policy evolves with your vehicle.
+Staying informed about these changes will help support your motor policy evolves with your vehicle.

 Frequently Asked Questions (FAQs)